Drewisatlas/tag-game-front/README.md

 *Done* render them on page
 *Done* Move movement functions into class components *Done* get random boys to move again

-Basic turn logic
+*Done* Basic turn logic
- *Done* move 3 spaces trigger next turn build turn function
+*Done* move 3 spaces trigger next turn
+*Done* User moves three spaces and turn will end *Done* cpu will move 3 spaces and the turn will end.
+Tag Logic
+display player lives
+Start Screen
+Player Health Cards
+Find a 8 bit text font

  All Players except it move 5 spaces at start of game

-  get three space movement turns cpu will move 3 spaces and the turn will end.
-  I move three spaces and turn will end if you are to the left right or above or below a non player they will be it.
+  if you are to the left right or above or below a non player they will be it.
   5 spaces turn begins again